coderdiaz/scoreboard/README.md

 # Scoreboard :sparkles:
 ### A board for publicly displaying the score in a game

-This project is based on Treehouse's course for create application with React.
-But I love Vue for this reason I builded the same challenge using Vue and Vuex.
+This project is based on [Treehouse](https://teamtreehouse.com/)'s course for create applications with React.
+But I love Vue, for this reason I builded the same challenge using Vue and Vuex.

 If you have a recommendation for this application.
 Submit an a [issue](https://github.com/coderdiaz/scoreboard/issues/new).